 - Headline Analyzer helps you write better headlines by analyzing your current headline for emotion, influence and other factors.

-- Blog Post Idea Generator and Linkbait Generator will give you catchy, and sometimes crazy, blog post ideas.
+- Blog Post Idea Generator will give you catchy, and sometimes crazy, blog post ideas.
 For instance, for this blog post it gave me titles like “7 reasons PR tools get better with alcohol” and “8 reasons PR Tools are like Satan.”
 You may never use one of these titles, but it will get you thinking.

-- 100 PR buzzwords.
+- 100 PR Buzzwords.
 This blog post from MyntPR is a comprehensive list of buzzwords that each PR person needs to strike from their memory.
 If your press release has any of these words, please edit it.
 If you don’t, you’ll be giving all of us a bad name.

 - Bullshit Generator is great for those rare times when you actually want to write like your CEO.
 Play with it a few times and you’ll be addicted.